 - 1. Ensure that the instrument has been properly installed in the pipeline.
 Fill the pipeline so the sensing element is surrounded by the process medium. - 2.
-Apply power to the instrument and allow fifteen minutes for the sensing element to become active and stabilize. - 3.
+Apply power to the instrument.
+Allow fifteen minutes for the sensing element to stabilize. - 3.
 Flow the pipeline at the normal or expected rate.
-Remove the enclosure cover to allow access to the control circuit to make adjustments.
+Remove the enclosure cover to access the control circuit for adjustments.

-Detecting Decreasing Flow (low flow alarm)
+Detecting Decreasing Flow (Low Flow Alarm)

-If the status LED is off, turn the set point adjustment potentiometer clockwise until the LED turns on.
+If the status LED is off, turn the setpoint adjustment potentiometer clockwise until the LED turns on.
 With the LED on, slowly turn the potentiometer counterclockwise one turn past the point at which the LED just turns off.
-The potentiometer may have up to one-quarter turn of hysteresis, therefore, if the mark is overshot, the procedure should be repeated.
+The potentiometer may have up to one-quarter turn of hysteresis; therefore, if the mark is overshot, repeat the procedure.

-Detecting Increasing Flow (high flow alarm)
+Detecting Increasing Flow (High Flow Alarm)

-If the status LED is on, turn the set point adjustment potentiometer counterclockwise until the LED turns off.
+If the status LED is on, turn the setpoint adjustment potentiometer counterclockwise until the LED turns off.
 With the LED off, slowly turn the potentiometer clockwise one-half turn past the point at which the LED just turns on.
-The potentiometer may have up to one-quarter turn of hysteresis, therefore, if the mark is overshot, the procedure should be repeated.
+The potentiometer may have up to one-quarter turn of hysteresis; therefore, if the mark is overshot, repeat the procedure.